smblott-github/chromi/README.md

 ### Messages

-When the Chrome extension it receives a suitablly-formatted message, it executes the requested Chrome API function and bounces the responce back to the server (and hence also to the original client).
+When the Chrome extension it receives a suitably-formatted message, it executes the requested Chrome API function and bounces the response back to the server (and hence also to the original client).

-The extension expects text messages with four space-sparated fields:
+The extension expects text messages with four space-separated fields:

   1. the literal word `chromi`,
   2. an identifier (which must match the regexp `/^\d+$/`),
-  3. the path to a Chrome Javascript function  (such as `chrome.windows.getAll`), and
+  3. the path to a Chrome JavaScript function  (such as `chrome.windows.getAll`), and
   4. a URI encoded, JSON stringified list of arguments.

 The extension calls the indicated function with the given arguments and responds with a message of the form:

   1. the literal word `Chromi` (note the capital "C", this time),
-  2. the identifier provided with the original resquest,
+  2. the identifier provided with the original request,
   3. the literal word `done` (or `error`, in the event of failure), and
   4. a URI encoded, JSON stringified list of results from the function's invocation.

 Chromi is a work in progress: so that's the extent of the documentation for the moment.
-Except for the folowing examples, ...
+Except for the following examples, ...

 ### Examples